 In a nutshell…

 Our biggest challenge is aspiration and trying to work across the whole school community so everyone understands what is possible (this includes pupils, staff, parents and our associated primary schools).
 If you are applying for the job you need to understand what is possible (locally, nationally & Internationally) and be fully committed to the looking outwards agenda.

 The staff demographic is increasingly new but we are lucky to have some brilliant staff who have been around for a while.
 They know the community and the school well.
 All of our staff remain youthful – even the ones close to retirement.
 This is just one of the things that makes Kingussie High a special place to work.

-Follow our news on Facebook.
+- Follow our news on Facebook and Twitter.

 Ollie Bray (@olliebray), Headteacher, Kingussie High School – for a few more weeks.